Why are p-values uniformly distributed?

 y = 0

-## For annotating "10%" above each decile range
+## For annotating "10%" above each decile interval

 middle_x = prior_x + (x - prior_x)/2